StinkyThinky/tetrio-bot/Final Bot/training logs/Read.md

-I didn't upload the actual files as in total there is like 500MB of the same text over and over.
+I didn't upload the actual files as in total there is 500MB of the same text over and over.